christophstrasen/LQR/docs/high_level_api.md

 - `:describe()` → returns a stable plan (table/string) for tests and debugging.
 - Rx-native ops (`filter`, `map`, `merge`, `throttle`, etc.) remain available on the underlying observable.

+## Builder lifecycle & activation
+- Builders are immutable configs.
+Every fluent call returns a new `QueryBuilder`; the original is unchanged, even if it is already active.
+- A builder becomes active only when you **consume** it: `subscribe(...)`, `into(bucket)`, `expired()`, or when it is passed as a source into another `Query` (sub-query builds it).
+The first activation emits an info log.
+- Once active, its configuration is frozen.
+Any further `:where/:groupBy/:selectSchemas/:innerJoin/...` on that same builder creates a **new** query; existing subscriptions are unaffected and keep running.
+- Assemble the full query before consuming it.
+Chaining more steps after consumption creates a new pipeline (a runtime split) and can multiply load if both run.
+- Sub-queries: passing a builder into `innerJoin/leftJoin` builds it and reuses that output; it never reconfigures the original.
+Passing a raw observable simply adds another subscriber.

 ### Selection-only queries
 - The builder works even without additional `innerJoin/leftJoin` calls.
 You can `Query.from(source)`